Chapter 17

 “It’s okay,” Mia reassured.
 And nodding towards the men, “You go with them.”

-“Can the giant get through?” asked Mia, coming up behind.
+“Can the giant get through that?” asked Mia, coming up behind.

-John meanwhile, taking advantage of the stop, chopped a hole in the ice only to watch as Ellie refused to drink.
+Taking advantage of the stop, John chopped a hole in the ice only to watch as Ellie refused to drink.
 He knew there was nothing wrong with the water.
 Ellie was simply being a horse.
-The dogs however took the opportunity to fill up.
+The dogs at least took the opportunity to fill up.

-Emma turned to John, “Would you be so kind as to get the twins down?”
+“John,” Emma began, “would you be so kind as to take the twins down?”

-Alive with blood pumping from chopping ice, John walked around the other side of the giant, “Who wants to fly like a bird?” looking up at Noah and Sophie.
+Very much alive with blood pumping from chopping ice, John walked around the other side of the giant.
+“Who wants to fly like a bird?” smiling up at Noah and Sophie.

 “I do!” cried Noah.

-“Well alright then!”
-And using his long reach, John threw the buffalo cloak up and back.
-Then, as he lifted Sophie out and over his head in an arch, he spoke like a boxing ring announcer that announces a princess’s magical arrival to a grand ball: “And—it’s ladiiieeesss first!”
+“Well alright then,” using his long reach to throw the buffalo cloak up and back.
+Then, as he lifted Sophie out and over his head in an arch, he spoke like a boxing ring announcer that welcomes a princess to a grand ball, “And—it’s ladiiieeesss first!”

 Returning for Noah, John lifted the boy high and flew him about exaggeratedly above his head, “There he goes!
 Up in the sky!
-Soaring like an eagle!”
+Soaring like an eagle!
+Swoosh!
+Swoosh!”

 No more had Noah got his feet on the ground than he went charging about, “Woohoo!
 Woohoo!”